What Insurance Do Photographers Need?

 Liability insurance is designed to provide you with coverage if you damage someone’s property with your camera or injure another person by accident.
 For most photographers, especially amateur photographers, the chance of this happening is extremely low.

-Under a standard homeowners insurance policy, if you use your camera for business then your insurer will not provide you with coverage.
+Under a standard homeowners insurance policy, if you use your camera for business purposes then your insurer will not provide you with coverage.

-Staying Insured While Travelling
+Staying Insured Whilst Travelling

-It is also worth noting that travel insurance for cameras tends to be applied to specific world regions.
+It’s also worth noting that travel insurance for cameras tends to be applied to specific world regions.
 This means that your insurance will only cover you in certain parts of the world, and so you should know where you are insured and where you are uninsured before you set off travelling.

 Finally, most coverage policies will insure your photographic equipment up to a certain limit.
-This limit may include coverage for one trip only or coverage for a specific number of days each year.
-This is worth knowing if you plan on going on multiple trips throughout the year, as you will need to ensure that you are fully insured for each journey that you take.
+This limit may include coverage for one trip only, or coverage for a specific number of days each year.

-Stolen Equipment From Vehicles
+Insuring Against Stolen Camera Equipment From Vehicles

-Unattended vehicle camera insurance will cover you in the event that your camera and/or its equipment is stolen from your vehicle.
-This however, can be quite an expensive option to have.
+This, however, can be quite an expensive option to have.
 So unless you frequently keep your camera in your car, then you are probably better off without having this policy.

 All of these scenarios could easily happen if you are in a rush, and unfortunately, you will not receive any compensation under such circumstances.

 One way to lower the costs of your camera insurance is to have higher deductibles on your policy.
-This means that you agree to pay out a certain amount before your insurance company pays out the rest.
+This means that you agree to pay out a certain amount before your insurance company pays the rest.

-When insuring your camera equipment your policy will specifically list the things that you will be insured against under that policy.
-These will usually be listed as “perils” and are common risks that could result in you suffering a financial loss as a result of something happening to your photography equipment.
+These will be listed as “perils”, and are common risks that could result in you suffering a financial loss as a result of something happening to your photography equipment.

 However, there will also be things that you will not be insured against.
 These will either be listed specifically, or not listed at all.
-In the later case, this is known as an exclusion by omission.
+In the latter case, this is known as an exclusion by omission.

-Although exclusions can vary depending on what policy you get, you can expect the following, or similar, exclusions to apply to camera insurance.
+Although exclusions can vary depending on what policy you get, you can expect the following, or similar, exclusions to apply to camera insurance:

 • Airline transport